 - 6 medium potatoes scrubbed clean

-Pierce potatoes 5-6 times with a fork to allow pressure to release while cooking.
+- Scrub the potatoes well and then pierce potatoes 5-6 times with a fork to allow pressure to release while cooking.

 - Add the potatoes carefully on trivet (stacking on top of each other if needed).
 Place the lid on the instant pot and seal the valve.

 - Hit the manual or pressure cook button and be sure HIGH pressure is selected.
 Adjust cook time to 12 minutes for medium potatoes, 16 for average/larger potatoes, and 22 minutes for really large potatoes.
 See notes on sizes.